-So, what does a complete test plan look like?
+So, what does a complete incentive compensation management test plan look like?

 Unit Testing is done by the implementation team, simultaneously with build.
 As each component is designed and built, it’s tested with sample data that needs to be available as soon as build starts.

 QA Testing begins after the build has started, and it can be done by the implementation team, a dedicated QA team, or through a third party specified by the customer.
 It requires production quality data and this team needs to coordinate with the implementation team to assist with test case creation.

 UAT Testing is done by the customer following the build and QA test completion – the biggest challenge with proper UAT testing is ensuring you have resources available.
 Your expected go-live schedule should be communicated to all stakeholders to ensure the right teams are in place to manage UAT testing as soon as you are able to begin.
 This will ensure your deployment stays on schedule, and keep any cost overruns to a minimum.

 Lastly – there’s Parallel Testing.
 This is your administrator’s opportunity to ensure the system is working by comparing the results of the calculations of the new system with known results from the old.
 This is the final step in the lifecycle of testing (and a previous system!).
 Once you’re confident the new system is working well it is time to decommission the old one.

 You should customize the test schedule and stages based on your organization’s needs, resources, and unique project needs.